Blagomir Kotsev

-Blagomir Rubinov Kotsev is a Bulgarian economist, entrepreneur and politician.
-He's been serving as the 50th Mayor of Varna since November 13, 2023.
+Blagomir Rubinov Kotsev (born 22 March 1978) is a Bulgarian economist, entrepreneur and politician.
+He has been serving as the 50th Mayor of Varna since November 13, 2023.

 Early life and education

 Blagomir Kotsev was born on 22 March 1978 in Varna.
 In 1997 he graduated from the First Language School in Varna with English proficiency.
 In the period up to 2004, he successively graduated with honors as a Bachelor of Business Administration from American University in the US capital Washington, D.C. and obtained a Master's degree in Shipping, Commerce and Finance from City, University of London.
 7 years later he chose to return to Bulgaria.

 Political career

 District governor (2022)

 By the nomination of We Continue the Change, Kotsev was appointed on February 24, 2022, by the Petkov Government to serve as District governor of the Varna Province.

 Upon his inauguration, the Russian invasion of Ukraine started and a solution for the incoming refugees, mostly women and children, was needed.
 After the first week of the war more than 500 people in the Varna Province had been accommodated in hotels and private homes.
 Kotsev further assisted both the refugees and the hotel owners to get assistance from the Bulgarian government.

 As governor, he issued an order stopping vehicular traffic on the coastal alley in Varna.
 His decision was widely welcomed by citizens, but met resistance from some restaurant owners who attacked his order and took it to court.
 However, its appropriateness was accepted by the judges.

 Kotsev later blocked the municipality's decision to sell off dozens of public areas to private individuals and companies instead of using them to create public green spaces, gardens and sports facilities.
 He criticized the destruction of the cultural and historical buildings in the city centre of Varna and the parking problems in the city.

 After the successful vote of no confidence against the Petkov Government, the new caretaker Donev Government replaced Kotsev with his predecessor, marking an end to his rather short governance of the Varna Province.